datadryad/dryad-app/app/views/stash_engine/pages/_definitions.html.md

   <div>
   <dt>Unsponsored author.</dt>
-  <dd>An author whose data publication charges are not covered by a Dryad Partner. </dd>
+  <dd>An author whose Data Publishing Charges are not covered by a Dryad Partner. </dd>
   </div>

   <div>